Medically reviewed by Drugs.com. Last updated on May 24, 2022.

 Use dornase alfa only as directed by your doctor.
 Do not use more of it, do not use it more often, and do not use it for a longer time than your doctor ordered.
 Also, do not stop using dornase alfa without telling your doctor.
 To do so may cause your lung condition to become worse.

-- Dornase alfa should be used with the eRapid™ nebulizer system or a jet nebulizer that is connected to an air compressor.
+Dornase alfa should be used with the eRapid™ nebulizer system or a jet nebulizer that is connected to an air compressor.
 An air compressor is used with a nebulizer to turn the medicine into a fine spray.
 You will breathe in the spray through your mouth.
+To use:

 - Use the mouthpiece of the nebulizer to breathe in Pulmozyme®.
 Do not use a face mask with the nebulizer because less medicine will get into your lungs.